privacy-tech-lab/privacyflash-pro/README.md

 After successfully installing and running from source, run `python3 package.py` within the `privacyflash-pro/policygenerator` directory.
 A zipped file containg a MacOS distributable app will be generated in the `privacyflash-pro/policygenerator/dist` directory.

-**Note**: If packaging for release, remember to update the version number in `privacyflash-pro/policygenerator/interface/index.html` and `privacyflash-pro/policygenerator/package.py`.
+**Note**: If packaging for public distribution, remember to update the version number in `privacyflash-pro/policygenerator/interface/index.html` and `privacyflash-pro/policygenerator/package.py`.

+If you experience errors packaging or running the packaged app, try updating the dependency `pyinstaller` by running `pip3 install pyinstaller -U` and then run the packaging script.

 ## Demo Video